Why Is Your Baby Hungry All The Time?

 It’s a shock to many new parents that just 48 hours after baby is born, you’re back at home and apart from the safe, secure cocoon of expert nurses at the hospital who stood ready to help and guide.
-Don’t worry—you’ve got this, and we’ve got the answers to the top 3 questions most parents have when it comes to feeding a newborn.
+Don’t worry—you’ve got this, and we’ve got the answers to the top 3 questions most parents have when it comes to feeding a newborn and knowing when your baby is hungry.
 In these first weeks after birth, you’re creating your milk supply, so rest when baby rests, and keep her close by so that you can catch her feeding cues.

 #1: Is it normal for baby to seem hungry all the time?

 So, you’re home after a busy birthing experience and your baby wants to nurse “all the time.”
 This is a typical and normal response from your newborn; in fact, your baby will likely want to nurse 10-12 times in those first days!

 This may seem too frequent to family and friends who aren’t familiar with what to expect with a breastfeeding infant.
 But rest assured, most healthy newborns feed “on demand”, which means your baby will be nursing about every 2 hours with unlimited time at the breast each time.